CristianColdea/EM_efficiency_map/README.md

 ![Example screenshot](EM_efficiency.png)

 ## Technologies
-* Plain Python and some of its specialized lybraries
+* Plain Python and some of its specialized lybraries.

 ## Setup
 * Keep the scripts and files in the same folder.